I like people.

 After grad school I spent a couple years in private practice before spending a year working in an ER, conducting mental health assessments and helping people get connected with care.
 After that, I worked as the Director of Counseling for a local faith community, helping people from all walks of life gain access to counseling resources.
 Professionally, I was one of the founding members of the LGBTQ-Affirming Therapists Guild in Kansas City and I serve on the Leadership Team of the Johnson County Suicide Prevention Coalition.

 Eventually, I made my way back to private practice.
 This setting allows me the flexibility to really dive into the transformative work of counseling with my clients.
-I blend a variety of approaches in my work, but I tend to gravitate toward narrative therapy, REBT and mindfulness.
+I blend a variety of approaches in my work, but I tend to gravitate toward cognitive approaches like CBT and REBT, mindfulness, narrative therapy, and polyvagal theory.

 I’ve lived, learned, and worked in the KC metro all my life.
 I love making things, caring for things, and learning about things.
 I like spending time outside, riding my bike, and cooking.